 Do you love garlic like I do?
-Then you’ll be thrilled to test out my roasted garlic avocado spaghetti recipe.
-I’ve always wanted to create a clean eating dish with tons of garlic in it.
+Then you'll be thrilled to test out my roasted garlic pasta sauce recipe.
+I've always wanted to create a clean eating pasta dish with tons of garlic in it.

 Today I'll give you not only a super flavorful recipe inspiration but also at least four reasons to include this allium vegetable more frequently in your nutrition.

-If everyone eats garlic, no one will be bothered…
+If everyone eats it, no one will be bothered…

 I'm so grateful for the many privileges I enjoy through the fact that I'm allowed to work from home.
 One of the many advantages of my home office is that I can eat garlic loaded meals without the risk to cause consternation in any office space.